TIBCOSoftware/snappy-examples/README.md

 Submit the streaming job to the cluster and start it (consume the stream, aggregate and store).
+> Make sure you copy/paste the SNAPPY_POC_HOME path from above in the command below where indicated

 ```
 ./bin/snappy-job.sh submit --lead localhost:8090 --app-name AdAnalytics --class io.snappydata.adanalytics.SnappySQLLogAggregatorJob --app-jar SNAPPY_POC_HOME/assembly/build/libs/AdImpressionLogAggr-0.4-assembly.jar --stream
 ```

 SnappyData supports "Managed Spark Drivers" by running these in Lead nodes.
 So, if the driver were to fail, it can automatically re-start on a standby node.
-While the Lead node starts the streaming job, the actual work of parallel processing from kafka, etc is done in the Snappydata servers.
+While the Lead node starts the streaming job, the actual work of parallel processing from kafka, etc is done in the SnappyData servers.
 Servers execute Spark Executors collocated with the data.

 Start generating and publishing logs to Kafka from the `/snappy-poc/` folder
 ```